 My God, it grieves me greatly that you are not known, that in this savage wilderness all have not been converted to you, that sin has not been driven from it.
 My God, even if all the brutal tortures which prisoners in this region must endure should fall on me, I offer myself most willingly to them and I alone shall suffer them all.

-This excerpt from the spiritual journal of St. John de Brebeuf (The Jesuit Relations and Allied Documents, The Burrow Brothers Co, Cleveland 1898, 164, 166) is used in the Roman Catholic Divine Office of Readings on October 19, the liturgical memorial of the North American Jesuit Martyrs including Saints Isaac Jogues, John de Brebeuf and their companions.
+This post is an excerpt from the spiritual journal of St. John de Brebeuf (The Jesuit Relations and Allied Documents, The Burrow Brothers Co, Cleveland 1898, 164, 166).
+It appears in the Roman Catholic Divine Office of Readings on October 19, the liturgical memorial of the North American Jesuit Martyrs including Saints Isaac Jogues, John de Brebeuf and their companions.